culturedigitalskills/2024-360-digitisation/episodes/camerasetup-acquisition.Rmd

 As we saw in the previous section, DSLR cameras are used when following the first technique for taking spherical panorama photographs.
 When using this method  we should follow these specific steps:

-- Position the tripod at the point where you want to take the photographs from and make sure is leveled with the bubble.
+- Position the tripod at the point where you want to take the photographs and make sure is levelled with the bubble.

 - Mount the [rotating (mount) mechanism](https://www.manfrotto.com/global/move-quick-release-system-mvaqr/) on the tripod.
 The mount can be motorized and operated with a remote or with a specialised app (please see below).